Smoother frantic footage and greater slomo potential

 Here’s our story about the Hero 5 from last September…

-Earlier this week GoPro announced their new camera – the GoPro Hero 5 Black.
-Does it offer anything new, different or better for mountain bikers?
+GoPro have announced their new camera – the GoPro Hero 5 Black.
+Did it offer anything new, different or better for mountain bikers?

 The answer is sort of “yes and no”.

 If you already own a GoPro then there’s not a whole load of stuff that’s going to make you bung your GoPro on eBay and slap your order in for a Hero 5.